 There are times when receiving anesthesia services outside your network is simply unavoidable.
 But, when you have the opportunity to plan in advanced, you choice should be an informed one.
 Follow these tips to help manage your out-of-pocket costs if you will be undergoing a procedure that requires the care of an anesthesiologist:

-- Ask your provider to refer you in-netowrk first unless there is a specific reason why you want to go out-of-network.
+- Ask your provider to refer you in-network first unless there is a specific reason why you want to go out-of-network.

 - If you’re having surgery, ask if the professional who will administer the anesthesia participates in your plan’s network.